Clara Dupont-Monod: Journalism

-At the beginning of 2012, she presented the literary program Clara et les chics livres, every Saturday on France Inter, accompanied by two columnists.
+At the beginning of 2012, she presented the literary programme Clara et les chics livres, every Saturday on France Inter, accompanied by two columnists.
 During the year 2013-2014, she conducted the political interview of 7:50 of the matinale on France Inter, presented by Patrick Cohen, replacing Pascale Clark.
 At the beginning of 2014, she was replaced by Léa Salamé.